Vietnam’s ticking time-bomb of elderly poverty

 Experts note with concern that the government’s growing mountain of public debt would make it tough to increase social funding, even as needs grow.

 But Ms Quynh doesn’t think that the lack of budget resources is the issue.

 Citing a study which asserts that just 0.03 per cent of Vietnam’s GDP would be needed to achieve universal social insurance coverage for the elderly, she pointed out: “The better-off older population, they receive almost 3 per cent of the GDP (via government subsidies on their pension payouts) … The government should reallocate the budget to social protection of the elderly poor.”

 For the Chau sisters, though, any improvements may come too late.
 “Life’s bitter.
 I’m not happy.
 But this is my life,” said Dao Muoi, a Buddhist.
 Likewise resigned, Tieng said: “We are already at the bottom of the society.
 Nothing can be worse.”

-Over the next few weeks, CNA Insider will bring you a special series exploring the issues of elderly poverty in Vietnam, South Korea, Singapore and Myanmar.
+This is part of a CNA Insider series exploring the issues of elderly poverty in Vietnam, South Korea, Singapore and Myanmar.